 Hymns and other truth-filled songs have the habit of ministering to our hearts, giving us hope and faith.
 They teach us theology, help us minister to each other, unite us with Christians from the past centuries, and take our eyes off ourselves and put them on Jesus.

-The 25 Most Popular Christian Hymns
+25 of the Most Popular Christian Hymns

 1. Amazing Grace – John Newton, England (1779)